Prostitution in Luxembourg: National Action Plan (NAP) for Prostitution

 The authorities have been working towards a national prostitution strategy for a number of years.
 A survey of public opinion was carried out online between 2007 and 2012.
-Some supported following the 'Nordic Model' (where the client is criminalised), others supported a regulated system such as in the Netherlands and Germany.
+Some supported following the 'Nordic Model' (where the client is criminalised), and others supported a regulated system such as in the Netherlands and Germany.
 The National Council of Women of Luxembourg wanted the outright abolition of prostitution.
 Ministers visited the Netherlands and Sweden and there was a parliamentary debate on prostitution in April 2015.

 The first measure to come out of the discussions was the 'EXIT strategy' in 2014.
-A government-funded scheme, run by the Luxembourg Red Cross, to provide shelters, support, and advice to those women who wanted to exit prostitution.
+A government-funded scheme, run by the Luxembourg Red Cross, to provide shelters, support, and advice to those women who want to exit prostitution.
 Vocational training would also be provided by ADEM (Employment Development Agency).

 The NAP was announced by Minister of Equal Opportunities, Lydia Mutsch, and Minister of Justice, Félix Braz, in June 2016.
 The NAP did not criminalise prostitutes or clients, but its goal was to make prostitution safer.
 A draft law was presented to parliament "strengthening the fight against the exploitation of prostitution, pimping and human trafficking for sexual purposes".